Keibert Ruiz Preview, Player Props: Nationals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9 to lead MLB.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9 to pace MLB.

-- The Blue Jays have a 3.74 team ERA that ranks second among all league pitching staffs.
+- The Blue Jays' 3.75 team ERA ranks second across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.